ClementHuber/arithmetic_solver/README.md

         make install-dev
         ```

-        *Note: this command creates a virtual environment located in `./venv` and, once activate, install the package `arithmetic_solver` and its dependencies.*
+        *Note: this command creates a virtual environment located in `./venv` and, once activated, install the package `arithmetic_solver` and its dependencies.*

 ### Usage